Millwall F.C.: Rivalry with Leeds United

 Millwall share a fierce rivalry with Leeds United.
 The rivalry between the teams is intensified by both clubs' passionate fans and association with football hooliganism.
-The clubs' two hooligan firms; the Leeds United Service Crew and the Millwall Bushwackers were notorious in the 1970s and 80s for their violence, being called "dirty Leeds" and "the scourge of football" respectively.
+The clubs' two hooligan firms, the Leeds United Service Crew and the Millwall Bushwackers, were notorious in the 1970s and 80s for their violence, being called "dirty Leeds" and "the scourge of football" respectively.
 From 1920 to 2003 the sides met just 12 times; competing in different tiers for the majority of their histories, and neither considering the other a rival on the pitch.
 Since Leeds were relegated from the Premier League in 2004, the teams have met 28 times in 16 years.
 The rivalry began in League One during the 2007–08 season, with disorder and violent clashes between both sets of fans and the police at Elland Road.
 It continued into the 2008–09 season; where the teams were vying for promotion to the Championship, culminating in Millwall knocking Leeds out of the League One playoffs at the semi-final stage.
-The clubs have played each other 40 times and are evenly matched; Millwall has won 18, Leeds 17 and five games have ended in a draw.
+In 45 games between the two clubs since 1931, Millwall and Leeds are tied with 20 wins each, with five drawn.